 Emmaus Helsinki was founded in 1966 as a part of the international Emmaus movement.
-Today, the group runs two flea markets for donated goods and is involved in development co-operation, for more information, see Activity Report for 2014.
-Our main partners are the foundation Yayasan Penghibur in Indonesia, and Cordis in South Africa.
-Yayasan Penghibur runs a children's home and has also other development activities.
+Today, the group runs two flea markets for donated goods and is involved in development co-operation, for more information, see Activity Report for 2017.
+Our main partners are Cordis in South Africa and Cuna Nazareth in Peru.
 The main activities in Cordis are brick making and collecting and selling of donated goods.
 Emmaus Helsinki supports Cordis in enhancing the productivity and quality of the brick making process.
-Emmaus Helsinki has also a long-term commitment to help a day care centre in Cuna Nazareth, Peru, via Swallows.
-With three other Finnish members of Emmaus International, we are also supporting Cuna Nazareth in starting a recycling centre in Lima to train young unemployed boys and girls to become recycling professionals and, in the long run, to make Cuna Nazareth more self-supporting.
-Emmaus Helsinki also supports Emmaus International's solidarity actions such as Lake Nokoué water project in Benin.
+Emmaus Helsinki has a long-term commitment to help a day care centre in Cuna Nazareth, Peru, via Swallows.
+With three other Finnish members of Emmaus International, we are also supporting Cuna Nazareth in running a recycling centre in Lima to train young unemployed boys and girls to become recycling professionals and, in the long run, to make Cuna Nazareth more self-supporting.
+Emmaus Helsinki also supports Emmaus International's solidarity actions.

-Emmaus Finland is an active member of the Poland-Ukraine Collective of Emmaus Europe.
+Emmaus Helsinki is an active member of the Poland-Ukraine Collective of Emmaus Europe.
+In Estonia we support Katikoti, a home for mentally handicapped persons.
 In Finland we support various organisations working with the homeless, undocumented persons, former prisoners and women immigrants.
 We are also engaged in social employment providing work opportunities to various underprivileged groups.
-In Estonia we support Katikoti, a home for mentally handicapped persons.
-With our support they started the Katikoti work centre project at the beginning of 2014.
+In 2017 we started a Cooperative which employs mobile people, particularly Roma from Eastern Europe, in cleaning, gardening and other similar tasks.

 Emmaus Helsinki is an active member of KEPA, Service Centre for Development Cooperation.